JiyangZhang/Learning-Representation-with-Attention/README.md

-# Learning-Representation-with-Attention
+# Learning-Representation-with-Attention (Pytorch)
 The current project in UdeM

 Learning document representation based on attention mechanism